erik-riklund/forma/packages/compiler/README.md

 - ✔️ Variables with default values and safe lookups
 - ✔️ HTML-encoded variables to avoid script injections (with a modifier to allow raw content)
 - ✔️ Simple conditional rendering
-- 🚧 Self-closing element for components without block content
+- ✔️ Self-closing element for components without block content

-### 🧪 Ideas

-- 🤷 Template syntax scan to catch errors like missing end tags before compilation?
-- 🤷 Extendable and customizable template syntax?
+- 🚧 Switch-like conditional rendering

 ---